glazec/hexo-web-push-notification/README.md

 <!-- end webpushr tracking code -->
 ```

-Put `AEGlpbdgvBCWXqXI6PtsUzobY7TLV9gwJU8bzMktrwfrSERg_xnLVbjpCw8x2GmFmi1ZcLTz0ni6OnX5MAwoM88` in the last line is your `trackingCode`.
+`AEGlpbdgvBCWXqXI6PtsUzobY7TLV9gwJU8bzMktrwfrSERg_xnLVbjpCw8x2GmFmi1ZcLTz0ni6OnX5MAwoM88` in the last line is your `trackingCode`.

 The webpushrKey and webpushrAuthToken can be found in Integration>REST API Keys.